martinfou/prompt-vault/docs/UX/08_Sequence_Diagrams.md

 ## Sequence Diagram 6: Template Selection and Framework Display

 ### Description
-This sequence diagram shows how users browse and select from the template library with 23+ frameworks.
+This sequence diagram shows how users browse and select from the template library with 27 templates covering 23 frameworks.

 ```mermaid
 sequenceDiagram